Toootim/blocked-instances/README.md

 - We don't accept hate speech.
 - We don't accept harassment.
-- We don't accept violent nationalism or National Socialism.
+- We don't accept violent nationalism, National Socialism, or Kahanism.

 References
 ----